Everything You Need to Know to Correctly Launch Your App

 One mistake that I see developers make all of the time is waiting to market their apps.

-Your app doesn’t need to be complete for you to start marketing.
+Your app doesn’t need to be complete for you to start mobile marketing.

 If you’ve got an existing business, start to tell your current customers about the release of your app.
 That way they’ll be ready for it when it’s finally available.